 - Motion Technologies

-- Control Technologies
+- Connect & Control Technologies

 -Major competitors for the Motion Technologies segment include Akebono Brake Industry, Federal-Mogul and Nisshinbo Automotive.

--Listed on the New York Stock Exchange.
+-The Company is listed on the New York Stock Exchange.

-Hydraulic shock absorbers
+-Adjustable hydraulic shock absorbers

-Brake pads and friction materials
+-Brake pads and friction materials

-Natural gas regulators
+-Natural gas regulators

 |1968||The Company was established as International Telephone & Telegraph Corp.|